 McCarthy signed to new five-year contract (Feb.
 5).

 In awarding annual grants through Packers Foundation, franchise announces a comprehensive charity impact of more than $5 million in the past year (Feb.
 19).

-Favre, owner of NFL career records for pass attempts, completions, yards and touchdowns, and the team's starting quarterback for the past 253 games (275 including playoffs), announces his retirement in a formal press conference at Lambeau Field (March 6).
+Favre, owner of NFL career records for pass attempts, completions, yards and touchdowns at the time, and team's starting quarterback for past 253 games (275 including playoffs), announces his retirement in a formal press conference at Lambeau Field (March 6).

-Favre un-retires and is reinstated to roster by NFL Commissioner Roger Goodell (Aug.
-4), then traded to New York Jets (Aug.
+Favre un-retires and is reinstated to roster by NFL commissioner Roger Goodell (Aug.
+4), then traded to N.Y.
+Jets (Aug.
 6).